Install & first run

 Invite a friend

-Step 1 — generate the invite
+Step 2 — copy the invite link

 Step 3 — what your friend does